 How might we leverage and consolidate available information to create awareness that builds trust and inspires action for improved water quality?

-A Michigan run startup focused on this problem and devised an algorithm to predict the lead pipe infrastructure of the area.
+A Michigan run startup focused on this problem has devised an algorithm to predict the lead pipe infrastructure of the area.
 Blueconduit’s Flint Service Line Map allows residents and local governments to get the latest service line data for their address.
 This not only create awareness and action towards water quality, but also helps local governments to push their funds to the AI predicted most affected areas.

 Unfortunately the designs are in a Non Disclosure Agreement.
 Feel free to email me at firstname.lastname@example.org to learn more.